Blake's Mystery

 Who is Blake?

-Blake also had a close bond with his longtime friend Steve and Steve’s family.
+Blake wasn't married and didn't have kids, but he had a close bond with his longtime friend Steve and Steve’s family.
 His daughters even called him “Uncle Blake", showing just how much he meant to the people in his life.

 Timeline